Dan4P/pxt-extension/README.md

 * you need to add a section to the pxt.json file in your repo containing the url of your webpage (https://makecode.com/extensions/extensions this webpage shows you what to add).
 This makes the extension an editor extension.

 Running your editor:
-* you will need to fork or copy your over version of the https://github.com/microsoft/pxt-microbit repo and follow the local server set up.
+* you will need to fork or copy your own version of the https://github.com/microsoft/pxt-microbit repo and follow the local server set up.
 Then add two lines to the targetconfig.json file.
 * you need to add the repo with your extension in to the approvedRepoLib{} at the start if the file (Note: if your github username has capital letters then make sure you type them in lowercase in this entry or it will not recognise the repo)
 * you need to add the url for your web page to the approvedEditorExtensionUrls around line 500
 * An error i had on windows VS code was the normal command line did not allow me to run the editor until i switched to using a command prompt (cmd) terminal